 Required courses outside the program (6 points):

-Students in the M.A. with Teacher Certification program must take six (6) points offered outside the Art and Art Education Program at Teachers College.
+Students in the M.A. degree leading to New York State Initial Teacher Certification must take six (6) points offered outside the Art and Art Education Program at Teachers College.
 Any course that does not start with A&HA qualifies as an out-of-program, or breadth, course.
-Students going for certification must earn three (3) credits in a Special Education course (required by the NYSED for certification) as part of the out-of-program requirement.
+Students pursuing teacher certification must earn three (3) credits in a Special Education course (required by the NYSED for certification) as part of the out-of-program requirement.
+The New York State Education Department (NYSED) requires that applications for Initial Teacher Preparation take and pass non-curricular certification exams.

 Members of each student teaching cohort are also required to attend student teaching seminars, participate in resource workshops on documenting and evaluating their practicum teaching, and mount a Macy Gallery exhibition combining their own artwork with that of the pupils taught during their practica.
 Note: To be certified by New York State, there are additional requirements.
 Please see below and consult the Office of Teacher Education website for details.